 - 29. Pharmacological interventions being explored in connection with one or more of these hallmarks include: - Metformin: an effective diabetes drug used for over 50 years, which works partly by enhancing the activity of an enzyme (AMP kinase) that is involved in the metabolic processes and nutrient sensing essential for health.
-The responsiveness of this enzyme has been found to decline with ageing, suggesting that metformin may have beneficial effects on the ageing process.
-The Targeting Aging with Metformin (TAME) Trial plans to run a series of six-year clinical trials at 14 leading research institutions across the US, aiming to engage over 3,000 individuals between the ages of 65-79 once launched (currently at the fund-raising stage).
-The Tames are whether metformin can delay the onset of any one of a number of agerelated conditions including stroke, heart failure, dementia and cancer thus using a composite, rather than single disease, endpoint.
-It could potentially be very significant in that the pre-approval of the research protocol by the FDA thus allowed for the equivalent of "ageing" to be used as the primary target of interest (see paragraph 49). - Rapamycin: a drug currently used to prevent organ transplant rejection, which inhibits the mTOR pathway involved in nutrient sensing, and has been found to extend lifespan in animals.
-In anti-ageing studies the drug is used
+The responsiveness of this enzyme has been found to decline with ageing, suggesting that metformin may have beneficial effects on the ageing process.73 The Targeting Aging with Metformin (TAME) Trial plans to run a series of six-year clinical trials at 14 leading research institutions across the US, aiming to engage over 3,000 individuals between the ages of 65-79 once launched (currently at the fund-raising stage).74 TAME aims to measure whether metformin can delay the onset of any one of a number of age-related conditions including stroke, heart failure, dementia and cancer thus using a composite, rather than single disease, endpoint.
+It could potentially be very significant in that the pre-approval of the research protocol by the FDA thus allowed for the equivalent of "ageing" to be used as the primary target of interest (see paragraph 49).75 - Rapamycin: a drug currently used to prevent organ transplant rejection, which inhibits the mTOR pathway involved in nutrient sensing, and has been found to extend lifespan in animals.76 In anti-ageing studies the drug is used at concentrations much lower than those used in transplant patients, and the effects of rapamycin on frailty in people aged 60 and over with heart disease